mikeos-tech/dictionary-sync/README.md

        set spellfile=$HOME/.vim_spell/en.utf-8.add
        set spell

-I use the *.gitignore* file, to ensure that only the text version of the dictionary is synchronised, so I have mapped a function key in *vim* that will regenerate the binary version of the dictionary when I press it.
+*vim* keeps a text file containing the list of words, but uses that to build a binary version of the dictionary that it can read more efficiently.
+The binary file has the extension *.spl*.
+I use a *.gitignore* file within the repository, to ensure that only the text version of the dictionary is synchronised, so I have mapped a function key in *vim* that will regenerate the binary version of the dictionary when I press it.
+I explain the content of the *.gitignore* file later in the instructions.

         :map  <F4> :mkspell! ~/.vim_spell/en.utf-8.add